The Phantom: United States

 The Phantom has had a number of publishers in the United States.
 During the 1940s the strips were reprinted in Ace Comics, published by David McKay Publications.
 Harvey Comics published The Phantom during the 1950s.
 In 1962 Gold Key Comics took over, followed by King Comics in 1966 and Charlton in 1969.
 By 1977, a total of 73 issues were published.
 Principal Phantom artists during this period were Bill Lignante, Don Newton, Jim Aparo and Pat Boyette.
+George Wilson drew several covers for the Gold Key series.

 In 1943, Columbia Pictures released the 15-episode serial The Phantom starring Tom Tyler as "The Phantom" and Jeanne Bates as "Diana Palmer".

 DC Comics published a Phantom comic book from 1988 to 1990.
 The initial May–August 1988 miniseries was written by Peter David, penciled by Joe Orlando, and inked by Dennis Janke.
 A subsequent series, written by Mark Verheiden and drawn by Luke McDonnell, ran for thirteen issues from March 1989 to March 1990.
 In the series, the Phantom fought racism, toxic dumping, hunger and modern-day piracy.
 According to Verheiden, the series ended as much because of licensing issues as falling sales.
 In the final panels of issue 13, the Phantom marries Diana.

 In 1987, Marvel Comics published a four-issue miniseries written by Stan Lee and based on the Defenders of the Earth TV series.
 Another three-issue Marvel miniseries, The Phantom: The Ghost Who Walks (February–April 1995) followed which was written and drawn by David de Vries and Glenn Lumsden; it featured the 22nd Phantom with an updated, high-tech costume.
 Marvel later released a four-part miniseries (May–August 1995), pencilled by Spider-Man co-creator Steve Ditko, based on the Phantom 2040 TV series.
 One issue featured a pin-up by the original two Spider-Man signature artists, Ditko and John Romita, Sr.

 In the United States and Australia, The Phantom was released in theaters as a major motion picture starring Billy Zane as “The Phantom/Kit Walker,” the 21st Phantom.
 Opened June 7, 1996 nationwide in the aforementioned markets.